chella2/everyday-tools/README.md

 ## photo_collector.py
 Recursivly collect photos and images from a source path to target path.
 Only copies photos that are not already at target directory.
 Images that are coopied from the source are sorted in target directory using structure Year/Month.
 The image date is based on Exif metadata (DateTimeOriginal) if available, otherwise most recent metadata change (Unix) or time of creation (Windows).

 This script requires package exifread.
-See 'Setup virtual environment'
+See section 'Setup virtual environment'

 # Related information